apache/hudi/website/docs/quick-start-guide.md

 ```
 **Notice**

-1.The merge-on condition can be only on primary keys.
+- The merge-on condition can be only on primary keys.
 Support to merge based on other fields will be added in future.
-2. Support for partial updates for Merge-On-Read table will be added in future.
+- Support for partial updates is supported for cow table.
 e.g.
 ```sql
  merge into h0 using s0
  on h0.id = s0.id
  when matched then update set price = s0.price * 2
 ```
-This works well for Cow-On-Write table which support update only the **price** field.
+This works well for Cow-On-Write table which supports update based on the **price** field.
-For Merge-ON-READ table this will be supported in the future.
+For Merge-on-Read table this will be supported in the future.

-3、Target table's fields cannot be the right-value of the update expression for Merge-On-Read table.
+- Target table's fields cannot be the right-value of the update expression for Merge-On-Read table.
 e.g.
 ```sql
  merge into h0 using s0